 Get ready for a great long weekend you'll remember for years!
-We'll meet up in Trenton, a small Maine town a stone's throw away from Mount Desert Island.
-Meeting our group in the late morning, we'll get on our bikes and venture to Bar Harbor, a picturesque town on the water's edge where we'll have time to explore and take in the sights, sounds, and smells of this gateway to Acadia National Park.
+We'll meet up in Bar Harbor, a small Maine town a stone's throw away from Mount Desert Island.
+We'll meet in the afternoon, but come early to get out and explore Bar Harbor, a picturesque town on the water's edge.
+Take in the sights, sounds, and smells of this gateway to Acadia National Park.

 Day 2.
 Acadia National Park Loop, 26 miles

 Today is a day for experiencing all the great things Acadia National Park has to offer.
 We'll ride the majority of the Park Loop Road, visiting places like Sand Beach, Thunder Hole, and the Otter Cliffs.
 As we make our way back to Bar Harbor, we'll pass Jordon Pond and Eagle Lake, and even take the road up to the summit of Cadillac Mountain -- one of the first places the sun touches in the U.S. each day.